Bönning History, Family Crest & Coats of Arms

 The surname Bönning was first found in Pomerania, where the bearers of this name emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.
 Bonin appears twice in Pomerania as the name of a town.
 The family is known to be one of the most ancient and respected noble families of Pomerania and the Neumark (now in Poland).
 In particular, they owned extensive and important estates throughout Cammin on the Baltic coast.

-Important Dates for the Bönning family
+Early History of the Bönning family

 This web page shows only a small excerpt of our Bönning research.
 Another 112 words (8 lines of text) covering the years 1732, 1670, 1752, 1755 and 1840 are included under the topic Early Bönning History in all our PDF Extended History products and printed products wherever possible.